Building a voice-controlled home sound system using Snips and Sonos, Part 1: setup and installation

 (pi) $ sudo journalctl -f

 That’s it!
 We hope you like your voice-controlled Sonos.
-We’d love to hear your feedback and ideas on our Slack community, where you can also find more ideas of what you can create with Snips!
+We’d love to hear your feedback and ideas on our Discord community, where you can also find more ideas of what you can create with Snips!

 If you liked this article and want to support Snips, please share it :)